 Use A Mulching Mower

 Mulching mowers are designed to chop up the grass and then mulch it back into the soil, which helps improve the health of your lawn and decreases the need for watering.
+For example, the Greenworks 3-in-1 Electric Corded Mulching Lawn Mower not only helps you maintain a neat lawn but also contributes to its overall health.

 Choosing a mulching mower is important because they have different features that can affect how well they chop up the grass.
 Look for a mulching mower with high horsepower so that it can easily chop up large clumps of grass.